SettleMint

 Decision guide for choosing manual DALP KYC claim issuance or provider-driven ClaimSource intake through a compliance-provider integration.

 Choose the path before you configure the claim topic.
-Compliance modules evaluate the resulting claim, not the operational process that produced it.
+Compliance modules evaluate the resulting on-chain record, not the operational process that produced it.

 Decision pointManual claim issuanceProvider-driven intake